jrdh/blorp/README.md

 - call blocking functions from registered on_* callbacks
 - tidy (~)
 - tests
-- threadsafety of blorp.websockets set (in fact of most of it)
+- threadsafety of blorp.websockets set (in fact most of it)

 ## To think about...
 - work out how to do cope with load balancing